6 Dictionaries and Sets

 conversions = {"km-to-m": 1000, "in-to-cm": 2.54 }

 1. Here you will find a table containing planetary information.
 Pick your top three favorite planets and make one dictionary for each planet.
 The keys in the dictionary should be the row label from the table (or a shortened version of that label) and the item value should be the number in the table.
+Pick 10 rows in the table to put in your dictionary.
 Once the dictionaries are created, verify that you can extract values from them as you would expect.

 # Python code here.